Plot continents, countries, shorelines, rivers, and borders

 - Mark end of existing clip path.
 No projection information is needed.
 Also supply -X and -Y settings if you have moved since the clip started.

 - Select filling or clipping of “wet” areas.
-Append the shade, color, or pattern; or use -Sc for clipping [Default is no fill].
+Append the shade, color, or pattern; or give no argument for clipping [Default is no fill].

 - -U[label][+c][+jjust][+odx/dy] (more …)